 In an interview, your potential employer's goal is to assess whether the position is a good fit for you.
 To determine fit, interviewers will often try to figure out which aspects of the job will be the toughest for you to master.

 As with the common interview question, "What is your greatest weakness?" the interviewer may ask an applicant what they see as the most challenging part of the position they are applying for. it is important that you be honest but not rule yourself out as a candidate.
-The tips below will help you present a strong response:

 Start by breaking down the job into its various components and thinking about the skills, knowledge, and experiences you would need to master each component.
 You should also think about elements of the job that will require learning or adjustments you'll need to make.
 Make sure to match your qualifications to the position's requirements.